Big Agnes

 What We Think

-At 18 ounces of trail weight, the Big Agnes Fly Creek HV Carbon 2 represents the bleeding edge of ultralight shelter engineering, and it scored a 6.4 overall.
+At 18 ounces trail weight, the Big Agnes Fly Creek HV Carbon 2 is the tent you buy when shaving grams has become a genuine obsession.

 User Reviews

-The most common praise centers on that absurd trail weight, with experienced ultralight hikers calling it a genuine load-off-your-back difference on long miles.
+The most common praise centers on that 18-ounce trail weight, with experienced backpackers confirming it's genuinely transformative for long-distance hiking.

 Quality & Durability